oliviawestmacottssw/SSW.Rules.Content/rules/do-you-make-sure-that-the-test-can-be-failed/rule.md

 ---

-​You should make sure that the unit tests you create can actually fail.
-A test that never fails is not useful to anyone.​
+You should make sure that the unit tests you create can actually fail.
+A test that never fails is not useful to anyone.

 This is a fundamental principle in Test Driven Development (TDD) called Red/Green/Refactor.